Meedan: Research

-Meedan co-founded the Credibility Indicators Working Group, later called the Credibility Coalition, with Hacks/Hackers.
+Meedan co-founded the Credibility Indicators Working Group, with Hacks/Hackers.
 The project had four core aims: to develop the framework of credibility indicators to test; to refine the process of credibility indicator development through testing and annotating a wide variety of articles; to evaluate the training data developed through these annotations in partnership with potential users, and to define this entire process for the coalition group members.